About Woodwork Lab

 The workbench has been specially designed for children, but is actually also a great workbench for adults too.

-All Make+Meld projects have been meticulously designed over time, and delivered across a range of platforms, through kindergartens, councils, schools, oshc to Aged care centres.
+All Make+Meld projects have been meticulously designed over time, and delivered across a range of platforms, through kindergartens, councils, schools, oshc to aged care centres.

 All projects have also been specially designed to consider difficulty, simplified processes, age, time, size, tools, fun product for children, linked to learning outcomes, ease of facilitation and more.